Basic Information

 - 1865 Adger's daughter Clarissa and her husband O. A. Bowen lived in the house with their son Allen until this year.

-- After 1865 Adger's daughter Sallie and her husband William D. Warren lived at the plantation.
+- 1865 Adger's daughter Sallie and her husband William D. Warren became owners of the plantation (2).

-- 1961 Mead Corporation gave the house and ten acres to the Foundation for Historical Restoration in the Pendleton Area.
+- 1961 Mead Corporation gave the house and 10 acres to the Pendleton Historic Foundation (2).

 Land